Generate ServiceNow OAuth Tokens

 Run the installer.
 Select the box for Add python.exe to PATH, then click Install Now.

-Create an OAuth Application in ServiceNow
+Configure OAuth in ServiceNow

 -